-We find task data leakage for NER to be much more limited than POS: the most frequent label occurs 5,655 times in the Pile (other than ``O'' which occurs very frequently in many contexts).
+\paragraph{NER} Task data leakage for NER is much more limited than POS: the most frequent label occurs 5,655 times in the Pile (other than ``O'' which occurs very frequently in many contexts).
 Since the CONLL format separates the tags with spaces instead of tabs, it is more difficult to filter for data leakage.
-Instead, we manually evaluate 100 examples for the BIO labels and give the proportion of the sample that is topical for NER.
+Instead, we manually evaluate 100 examples for the BIO labels and give the proportion of the sample that is relevant for NER.

-Only a subset of relevant occurrences includes labeled data -- our analysis found that labeled data is not common, and most cases are single example sentences annotated in a variety of ways that don't necessarily follow the CONLL format (I-MISC example context).
-Similar to POS tagging, we also find labeled examples in non-English languages; notably, some of the examples observed are incorrectly labeled.\footnote{For example, the phrase ``l'entreprise/O SpaceX/O...'' occurs in a WebText2 document; however, SpaceX is a named entity that should be labeled as B-ORG.} This highlights that, while the model sees task data during pretraining, the quality and accuracy of that data are unverified.
+Only a subset of relevant occurrences includes labeled data -- our analysis found that labeled data is not common, and most cases are single example sentences annotated in various ways that do not necessarily follow the CONLL format (see I-MISC example context).
+Similar to POS tagging, we also find labeled examples in non-English languages; notably, some of the examples observed are incorrectly labeled.\footnote{For example, the phrase ``l'entreprise/O SpaceX/O...'' occurs in a WebText2 document; however, SpaceX is a named entity that should be labeled as B-ORG.} This highlights that while the model sees task data during pretraining, the quality and accuracy of that data are unverified.